Non-native and common

 Grasses, cereal crops, root vegetables and young shoots of meadow plants.
 In winter, they eat the bark of small trees.

-The most suitable habitats are areas of short vegetation close to woodland or banks suitable for burrows.
+The most suitable habitats for a rabbit are areas of short vegetation close to woodland or banks suitable for burrows.
 Lighter soils and well-drained grassland support the greatest numbers of rabbits.

 Foxes, mustelids such as stoats and weasels, badgers and buzzards.